Roundabouts may challenge those new to campus driving

 Parents and guardians who are new to driving on the Stanford campus and may be planning to drop off their sons and daughters this fall are encouraged to visit a university website that explains how to drive through roundabouts.

-The university currently has four roundabouts located at key intersections on Campus Drive East and West.
-Another is under construction on Campus Drive East at Serra Street.
+The university currently has five roundabouts located at key intersections on Campus Drive East and West, the latest at Campus Drive East at Serra Street.

 Since 2014, the university has been installing roundabouts to improve safety for drivers, pedestrians and bicyclists where the three converge in busy intersections.
 Roundabouts are located on Campus Drive where it intersects with Galvez Street, Escondido Road, Santa Teresa Street and Bowdoin Street.